 Melted the chocolate and peanuts in a slow cooker with a white spoon

-• Scoop melted ingredients – Use a spoon or a cookie scoop to scoop clusters onto a baking sheet lined with wax paper or parchment paper.
+Step 4.
+Once combined, use a spoon or a cookie scoop to scoop little clusters onto a baking sheet lined with wax paper or parchment paper.

-• Place in the Refrigerator – Put in the refrigerator or all them to sit at room temperature until the chocolate has completely set.
+• Step 5.
+Put in the refrigerator or allow them to sit at room temperature until the chocolate has completely set.
 It usually takes about 1-2 hours.

 Chocolate peanut Clusters cut in half